Of the millions of online sellers, here are 25 e-commerce shops who donate for a good cause…

 Companies today are well aware of the enlightened self-interest involved in aligning a company brand with a charitable cause, social or environmental justice mission.
 For some companies, the impulse to donate to nonprofits as a function of doing business is a business calculation of cost vs. benefit.

 Still, other companies hijack terms associated with charity, social enterprise and the like and operate a normal store while benefiting from organic traffic searching for something more meaningful.
 These are the culture vultures and cause washers and I have taken some effort to avoid those businesses here.

 Introducing 25 Legitimate E-Commerce Businesses Who Donate For A Good Cause:

 1. Paws For A Cause

-CauseGear has built their business on a fairtrade foundation with a specific focus on employing and empowering women and breaking the cycle of women slave labor.
+CauseGear has built its business on a fairtrade foundation with a specific focus on employing and empowering women and breaking the cycle of women’s slave labor.
 They accomplish this through something they cause the CAUSEGEAR 5X jobs model.

 The CAUSEGEAR 5X jobs model is a sustainable alternative to hand-outs and a dignified pathway out of poverty.
 Each purchase supports an ethical, livable wage job that empowers.
 The wages paid by our manufacturing partners is on average five times higher than the average poverty level wage in the region.
 Crafters work in a clean, safe, positive, and collaborative team culture.
 This income provides the opportunity for life’s essentials (food, water, clothing, housing, medical, and education) for the crafter and those they care for. ~ CAUSEGEAR